softelnet/sponge_remote/sponge_remote_web/README.md

-# Sponge Remote
+# sponge_remote_web

-A Sponge Remote application for mobile and web.
+A Sponge Remote Web application.

 For more information on Sponge see https://sponge.openksavi.org.